Published: October 28, 2024 · Last reviewed: May 1, 2026

 Conclusion

 MDCG 2019-16 is a cornerstone regulation.
-It will enhance medical devices’ physical and operational security and foster a culture of safety in healthcare.
+It will enhance medical devices’ physical and operational security and build a culture of safety in healthcare.

 As they say, a stitch in time saves nine.
 By adhering to these guidelines, manufacturers are stitching a safety net that will protect patients, data, and, ultimately, the integrity of the healthcare system itself.
 The future of medical device cybersecurity is indeed in good hands.